VectorChat/chunking_subnet/README.md

 ###### Semantic Chunking
 Semantic chunking first splits the document into individual sentences.
 It then creates a sentence group for each sentence consisting of the 'anchor' sentence and some number of surrounding sentences.
 These sentence groups are then compared to each other sequentially.
 Wherever there is a high semantic difference between adjacent sentence groups, one chunk is deliniated from the next.

+###### Prebuilt Solutions
+There exist many freely available chunking utilities that can help get you started on your own chunking algorithm.
+See [this pinecone repo](https://github.com/pinecone-io/examples/tree/master/learn/generation/better-rag) and [this document](https://js.langchain.com/v0.1/docs/modules/data_connection/document_transformers/) for more information.